-Once this area is cleared, you may want to rearrange the room to conform to a minimalist design.
+Once this area is cleared, you may want to rearrange the room to follow a minimalist design.
 This will remove unnecessary distractions while you are trying to concentrate.
 Sweep or vacuum the floors, remove the day old newspaper, and tidy the place beforehand to free your mind and space of trash and disorder.

 Lighting and Atmosphere

 The next step is to decide on the brightness of the room.
-This helps settle the mind and should be controlled for the time of day to increase or decrease alertness.
+This helps settle the mind, and should be controlled for the time of day to increase or decrease alertness.

 Living plants in your room will provide a pleasant backdrop and remind you of nature as you meditate.
 They are also great for removing toxins from the room and replacing them with fresh oxygen while adding more natural colors to the environment.
-If you like to listen to music or use it for relaxation you also need to arrange your home stereo’s loudspeakers.
+If you like to listen to music or use it for relaxation, you also need to arrange your home stereo’s loudspeakers.
 If you live in a noisy environment, say, in a crowded city area, ambient sounds can also help you to get in the mood.
 If you don’t have a stereo but need music in the background you can still use your laptop or computer to find something to listen to.

 Membership for yoga studios can be costly and inconvenient to one’s schedule.
 The weather may not be suitable to do yoga outside.
 Your home, however, is almost always available for yoga.
 Create the right setting, with a simple and clean design, open space, plants and curtains to control how pleasant you want your yoga session to be.
 A home yoga practice also helps in making yoga an essential part of your everyday life.